albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 }
 ```

-The first array, has 4 elements, while the second array has only 2.
+The first array has 4 elements, while the second array has only 2 elements.
 The nested for-loop still works as expected, as `j` will stop when it reaches the length of the current row (`j < a[i].length`).

 The above code will print the following.